This article was updated on April 18th, 2023

 The cost of treatment can be covered by pet insurance.
 If this is the first time this is occurring most insurance will cover the diagnostic tests and treatments.
 If your dog has a history of this occurring very frequently, your insurance plan may not cover this and you would have to pay out of pocket.

-How long does bilious vomiting syndrome last in elderly dogs?
+How long does bilious vomiting syndrome last in senior dogs?

 Is there a way to prevent an elderly dog from getting bilious vomiting syndrome again?